OCD, food rituals and rules

 - Spending hours planning out and preparing food for consumption

-Individuals with OCD and disordered eating will share several commonalities, regardless of the specific type of eating disorder.
+Individuals with OCD and disordered eating share several commonalities, regardless of the specific type of eating disorder.
+Johnson comments,

-An individual with orthorexia and OCD, for example, will have difficulty enjoying a toppings-heavy hot dog with their friends at a baseball game due to their worries that it’s not “quality” food.
+- Real life consequences like having difficulty enjoying a toppings-heavy hot dog with their friends at a baseball game

-Because so much overlap in symptoms exists, it can be extremely difficult to know where an individual’s OCD compulsions and eating disorder behaviors begin and end.
+Due to the overlap in symptoms, it can be difficult to know where an individual’s OCD compulsions and eating disorder behaviors begin and end.
+Johnson weighs in,

 Other symptoms, Johnson explains, can be part of both diagnoses.
 These can include obsessively counting calories or washing hands for fear of potentially “contaminating” the food you eat.
 In these instances, finding the underlying reasons for the behaviors may unlock some clues.